 A Police Lieutenant’s Tips for Upgrading to Electronic Access Control

-Lieutenant Michael Betlzer discusses recommended practices and lessons learned from Saddleback College’s implementation of electronic access on 1,500 doors.
+Lieutenant Michael Betzler discusses recommended practices and lessons learned from Saddleback College’s implementation of electronic access on 1,500 doors.

 You can watch or listen to the full podcast interview above.
 If you prefer to listen on-the-go, you can download the podcast to your mobile device on iTunes and Spotify!
 Make sure to follow or subscribe on your platform of choice to be alerted of the latest episodes as soon as they become available.

 Who and what does it take to successfully and effectively implement an electronic access control system throughout an entire college or university campus?
 Perhaps the best and only way to properly answer those questions is to ask someone who has experienced such an undertaking.

 In 2019, officials at Saddleback College, a 200-acre public community college in Mission Viejo, Calif., set out to implement electronic access on every locking door.
 Prior to this massive project, approximately 200 doors had been equipped with electronic access control.
 By the end, 1,500 doors had employed the same system.